JohnnyHogenbirk/anti_framework_framework/README.md

 ### After start, get (first) view
 The php function ‘f_v_get_view’ is more complex.
 The function takes tree steps: get the view, the Javascript and data.
 Only the view is always needed, the Javascript and data can be needed.

-In the ‘Get the view’ step the ini file will be read and stored in a array with index ‘view’.
+In the ‘Get the view’ step the ini file will be read and stored in an array with index ‘view’.
 It’s a copy of the ini file.
-It will be send back by api.php via json, to the browser.
+It will be sent back by api.php via json, to the browser.

 At the start (step 2), the Javascript function ‘f_get_content’ was loaded.
 That function did the call for a view.
 After getting the view specs (the copy of the ini file), the function ‘f_get_content_catch_reply’ will be called.
 This function handles (if present) the alert, include the Javascript and execute the Javascript.
 But the main functions that will be called are ‘f_show_form’ and ‘f_show_overview’.
-They transfer the spec’s from the view to Html code.
+They transfer the specs from the view to Html code.

 ### and Javascript and data, if needed